Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/TCPDump/TCPDump.md

      capinfos magnitude_1hr.pcap
 ```

-Result: The file shows Number of packets: 0 and File size: 24 bytes (just the PCAP header).
+"@Result": The file shows Number of packets: 0 and File size: 24 bytes (just the PCAP header).
-This means the file is empty!
+"@This means the file is empty!"
 All the existing PCAP files in this directory contain no packet data.